Reading: Retail Strategy

 Presentation

 Think of a physical store where you enjoy shopping.
 What is it about the store that you like?
 You might like the way the store looks, feels, sounds, or smells.
 It might have products that draw you in and make you want to interact with them.
 You may just like the store because it’s familiar and convenient—you know where to find the things you need.
 All of these descriptions fall into two categories.
-They refer either to the atmosphere of the store or the layout of the store.
+They refer either to the atmosphere or the layout of the store.

 One important element of the atmosphere is density.
 How has the retailer packed elements into the space?
 Retailers manage the density of employees, fixtures, and merchandise.
 The shopping experience requires more employees if there is a high need for service or information.
 High-end clothing sales generally provide a higher level of service, with sales associates available to advise on fit and fashion choices and to bring the shoppers different sizes and clothing options in the dressing room.
 A car purchase is not one that generally involves the same type or style of service, but there is a high need for information that translates to a higher density of sales employees to explain features, financing, and availability.

-The density of merchandise and fixtures also has a significant impact on the atmosphere of the store.
+The density of merchandise and fixtures also significantly impacts the store’s atmosphere.
 If the shopper’s value service or the retail brand requires a high-end experience, then the retailer generally has less density of merchandise and fixtures.
 If the shopper most values service outputs of assortment and convenience, then the retailer will use a higher density of merchandise.
 For example, grocery shoppers may have different standards for the quality of fixtures they prefer relative to the price of the grocery items, but generally, they prefer a higher-density shopping experience.
 The shopper is trying to collect many different products from all areas of the store and would rather have shelves stacked than have to wander much farther through a store with more empty space.
 Convenience is the dominant factor driving the presentation of products.

 Online Presentation